solarcaratuva/CANMessageLogger/README.md

 ## Installation

-TODO
+1. Clone the GitHub repo.
+2. Navigate to the root directory of the cloned repo (`CANMessageLogger`)
+3. Run the command `pip install -r requirements.txt` to install all dependencies
+4. Continue to "Starting the program" for instructions on starting the server.

 ## Starting the program

 Run the following commands in a command prompt in the directory of this project:

 1. Activate the virtual environment by running the command `.\.venv\Scripts\activate` (on Mac instead run `source ./venv/bin/activate`).
+2. When launching the program, settings for the server can either be input directly via command line flags, or through a startup UI.
+    * To start the program with the startup UI run the command `py .\src\main.py`.
+See "Navigating the user interface" for next steps.
-2. To start the program, run the command `py .\src\main.py [data source] [flags...]`; if `py` isn't recognized, try `python` or `python3`.
+    * To start the server directly with command line flags run the command `py .\src\main.py [data source] [flags...]`; if `py` isn't recognized, try `python` or `python3`.
 Specifying the data source is a required positional argument, while flags are largely optional and can be in any order.

 **Data Source**